Chief Operating Officer, South African Reserve Bank

 Johannesburg, South Africa

-His broad expertise includes national and regional high and low value payment and EFT systems, card, wallets and remittances, payments association participation, and collaboration with various industry role players, including central banks across the continent.
+His broad expertise includes national and regional high and low-value payment and EFT systems, cards, wallets and remittances, payments association participation, and collaboration with various industry role players, including central banks across the continent.

 Before joining Standard Bank, Brad was CEO of BankservAfrica’s Regulated Business.

-Head of Digital Payment Operations in Payment & Regulatory CoE Absa Bank Limited
+Head of Digital Payment Operations in Payment and Regulatory COE Absa Bank Limited

 Johannesburg, South Africa